eldu/temporarymoments/Draft.md

 ---
 ![1Wu1JL_DqIxAs2f3JcnYDRA59UT6_R9b2](images/photos_thumbnail/1Wu1JL_DqIxAs2f3JcnYDRA59UT6_R9b2.jpg)

-Perry Paints is a local painter and songwriter from Tacoma, WA.
-He uses the power of art to show that people like us are beautiful.

 [@perrypaints](https://www.instagram.com/perrypaints/)

 ---
 ![1nZDcxEx1tjvm-kLBEz-GNe0Id5N7oL4B](images/photos_thumbnail/1nZDcxEx1tjvm-kLBEz-GNe0Id5N7oL4B.jpg)
-"You are imperfect, you are wired for struggle, but you are worth of love and belonging." quote by Brené Brown, author of _Daring Greatly_.
+"You are imperfect, you are wired for struggle, but you are worth of love and belonging." — Brené Brown, author of _Daring Greatly_.

 ---
 ![1Pem37TXh1R2aA7stcQBbMPGcEyB9NWpB](images/photos_thumbnail/1Pem37TXh1R2aA7stcQBbMPGcEyB9NWpB.jpg)

 The homeless are one of the most susceptible and vulnerable to the pandemic.
-A high percentage of the homeslessness population are older adults and/or have pre-existing conditions.
+A high percentage of the homelessness population are older adults and/or have pre-existing conditions.
 They have significant barriers to self-care and hygiene.
 Crowded conditions also ease the spread of airborne infections.
 Many of the recommendations to prevent COVID are difficult for the homeless to execute.

 Homeless shelters are grappling with COVID safety as winter approaches.
 The homeless population is increasing and has grown by 22% over the last five years.
 The great need for shelter supasses the limited system resources.
 To mitigate this effect, some cities have set up emergency shelters in unused public school buildings and hotels.